-The 1993 World Food Prize was awarded the He Kang former Minister of Agriculture of the People's Republic of China, for implementing the reform policies that enabled China to become self-sufficient in basic food for the first time in modern history.
-This major accomplishment – which Minister He was able to achieve in little more than a decade – becomes all the more impressive when one considers that China, with over one billion people, has 22 percent of the world's population yet only 7 percent of the world’s arable land.
+The 1993 World Food Prize was awarded to He Kang former Minister of Agriculture of the People's Republic of China, for implementing the reform policies that enabled China to become self-sufficient in basic food for the first time in modern history.
+This major accomplishment – which Minister He was able to achieve in little more than a decade – became all the more impressive when one considers that China, with over one billion people, has 22 percent of the world's population yet only 7 percent of the world’s arable land.

 He Kang was born in Hebei in 1923 and graduated from Guangxi University with a degree in agronomy in 1946.
 He began his government career in 1946 as a manager of an agricultural experimentation station in Nanking.
 His personal research later developed into the basis for China’s tropical rubber industry, and he continued to manage and direct agricultural and forestry research through the 1950s and 1960s.

 Minister He served as deputy commissioner of the State Commission of Agriculture from 1979 to 1982, deputy commissioner of the State Planning Commission from 1982 to 1983, and the Minister of Agriculture from 1983 until 1990.
 During his tenure in these posts, China went through a major revolution in agricultural science and education and in agricultural production.
 The Cultural Revolution had left the agricultural universities stripped of equipment, and most faculty had been sent to work in the fields and were out of touch with Western agricultural science.
 As a member of the Agriculture and Planning Commissions, Minister He was key in mapping out strategies for agricultural reform, which he continued to oversee as Minister.